 Dr. Iyer strongly believes in advancing the field of spine surgery.
 His research interest in spine surgery began in medical school where he published and presented award-winning research on the biomechanics of spine.
 Dr. Iyer has since completed a research fellowship at HSS, spending a year in the lab to improve patient outcomes and pain control following spinal procedures.
 His work has been presented and honored at several national and international conferences and has since appeared in the pages of prestigious peer-reviewed journals including Spine, Neurosurgery and the Journal of Bone and Joint Surgery.

-At HSS, he has received several honors, including: the Hospital for Special Surgery Academic Achievement Award, the Weill-Cornell Medical Center Distinguished Housestaff Award, the Eduardo A. Salvati Resident Research Grant and the Lewis Clark Wagner Resident Research Award.
+At HSS, he has received several honors, including: the HSS Academic Achievement Award, the Weill Cornell Medical Center Distinguished Housestaff Award, the Eduardo A. Salvati Resident Research Grant and the Lewis Clark Wagner Resident Research Award.

 Dr. Iyer currently sees patients in New York, Westchester and Connecticut.
 He feels honored to participate in the care of every patient he sees.
 Please do not hesitate to contact his office with any questions or inquiries.